TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 #### Bluetooth RID Module (Integrated)
 - The Bluetooth transceiver shall continuously scan the 2.4 GHz Bluetooth frequency band to detect and capture RID signals while filtering out non-RID transmissions.
+- The transceiver shall have a minimum range of 200 meters (dependent on RID transciever quality).
+- The transciever shall have a Bluetooth PHY sensitivity of LE 1M to ensure adequate connections at the minimum specified range.
 - Upon detection of an RID signal, the Bluetooth transceiver shall extract the relevant data packets embedded in the signal.
 These packets shall include, but are not limited to:
 	- Drone Identification: A unique identifier assigned to the drone.
  	- Geolocation Data: The latitude, longitude, and altitude of the drone at the time of transmission.